alephnull07/Orb/README.md

 **Operational observability for resource networks.**.
 Typically, defense logistics run on reports from people, sensors, warehouses, vehicles, and disconnected systems.
 Those reports come from sensors that consistently have corruption, are in a messy format, or noisy enough for a human to be unable to discern the truth.

-ORB turns those reports into a single view of the network — showing **what the real recovered state is, what's inconsistent, which reports can't be trusted, and when there isn't enough information to know.**
+ORB turns those reports into a single view of the network — bringing back **what the real recovered state is, what's inconsistent, which reports can't be trusted, and when there isn't enough information to know.**

 Instead of averaging conflicting data into a confident answer, ORB finds the reports that don't hold together, isolates the source of the inconsistency, and tells you how much corruption the network can tolerate.